kmcleste/hoa-answers/README.md

 - This entire system is built upon compounding errors.

-- Each page of the pdf was converted to an image, each image was then converted to text using pdf2text and pytesseract.

 - This is not meant to be treated as "definitive fact".
 Rather, it can be used to get a general idea of policies listed in the document.